razorpay/blade/packages/blade/src/components/Menu/_decisions/decisions.md

 ### Challenges of adding this to Dropdown

-Before we get into API Decisions, you're probably wondering why Menu is a different component than our existing Dropdown.

 We started Dropdown with SelectInput and AutoComplete-like usecases (basically Combobox usecases), so Dropdown includes all the code that's needed for selection, typeahead, arrow navigations, AutoComplete's filtering, etc.

 Since our usecases of Menu were simple and small, we added triggers like DropdownButton, DropdownLink to also handle some of the menu cases inside our existing Dropdown.